-Mueller's team charged Dutch attorney Alex van der Zwaan for lying to federal investigators in the Russia probe in federal court on Feb.
-16. He pleaded guilty and was sentenced to 30 days in prison and given a $20,000 fine on April 3.
+Mueller's team charged Dutch attorney Alex van der Zwaan for lying to federal investigators in the Russia probe in federal court in February 2018.
+He pleaded guilty and was sentenced to 30 days in prison and given a $20,000 fine in April.

-Van der Zwaan was released from prison on June 4 and turned over to Immigration and Customs Enforcement officials.
+Van der Zwaan was released from prison in June and turned over to Immigration and Customs Enforcement officials.

 According to charging documents, a law firm hired by the Ukraine Ministry of Justice in 2012 employed van der Zwaan.
 He admitted to lying about his interactions with Gates.